Narnach/microscope/Readme.md

 ---

 * http://coffeescript.org CoffeeScript.
 The less painful way to do JavaScript development.
+* http://underscorejs.org Discover Meteor includes this by default, but it's a useful reference for syntax.
 * http://jade-lang.com Jade, the JS equivalent of the Slim templating language, because HTML is verbose and less code means more clarity.
 Useful to check the basic Jade syntax.
 * https://github.com/mquandalle/meteor-jade The Jade package I use for Meteor.
 Useful for Meteor-specific syntax, which would usually be done with spacebars.
 * http://foundation.zurb.com/docs Zurb Foundation is a toolbox for a grid-based page design.
 Has a lot of useful CSS and JS tools.
 Comparable to Bootstrap.
-* http://underscorejs.org Discover Meteor includes this by default, but it's a useful reference for syntax.
+* https://atmospherejs.com/matthew/foundation5-sass The Meteor package I use for Foundation.
+It has a readme with pointers on how to setup and configure it.

 Background
 ---